RRRRRRRRonan/R3/docs/summaries/alns_regression_visualization.md

 This note summarises the unified regression presets across the Minimal ALNS, Matheuristic ALNS, and Matheuristic + Q-learning solvers.
-The metrics were produced with [`scripts/generate_alns_visualization.py`](../../scripts/generate_alns_visualization.py) using the shared optimisation presets scaled to 60% of their iteration budgets (`--iteration-scale 0.6`).
-To keep runtimes modest, the helper narrows the medium and large scenarios to single-vehicle cases with 12 and 16 requests respectively while preserving the relative charging density from the tests.
+The metrics were produced with [`scripts/generate_alns_visualization.py`](../../scripts/generate_alns_visualization.py) using the shared optimisation presets at their full iteration budgets so the reported improvements mirror the regression tests exactly.
+The medium scale now uses a tougher 24-request, single-station scenario which exposes the benefits of state-aware destroy strengths and the reinforcement-learning agent.

 The script emits the Markdown table below, saves a JSON dump of the raw metrics (`docs/data/alns_regression_results.json`), and renders an SVG bar chart